 The guides I see online now don’t make that caution.
 Since this is extremely important I find that somewhat confusing.
 If I hadn’t had that caution drilled into me early I think I would have lost a lot of fish and probably not stayed in the hobby.

 The biggest mistake beginners do is to over-feed their fish.
 The directions on the food are ridiculous. “two to three times a day an amount they can eat in two minutes” is WAY too much food.
 Fish are cold-blooded creatures and only need small amounts of food once a day.
-They should be fed an amount equal to one fish eyeball once a day.
+They should be fed an amount equal to two fish eyeballs once a day.
 This is not a lot of food!

 Also, note that if one feeds fish something other than commercial food one has to take into account that commercial food has little moisture in it while something like shrimp from the freezer or frozen fish filets have 80% water in them.
 So the amount of shrimp and fish filet one can feed is five times that of the commercial dry food.
-If feeding shrimp or fish filet do five eyeballs per day.
+If feeding shrimp or fish filet do ten eyeballs per day.

 Uneaten food in the aquarium produces bacteria.
 Bacteria produce toxins.
 And those toxins can kill fish.
 For more on the amount of fish food to feed, go to this link: